CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Knowledge Estimation Accuracy with Response Similarity

-Other than testing the knowledge estimate accuracy via binary classification, we also test the knowledge estimate accuracy by checking the similarity of the generated student responses based on knowledge estimate to the ground truth responses on the test set.
-We utilize CodeBLEU, which assesses code similarity by combining traditional n-gram BLEU matching with code-specific syntactic and semantic features, such as abstract syntax tree matching.
-We report the 5-fold averaged response similarity (CodeBLEU) of GENCAT and four baselines across test lengths ranging from $t=1$ to $t=20$ in Table~\ref{tab:code_gen_results}.
-We observe that code generation similarity consistently improves as the test length $t$ increases across all question selection algorithms.
-For instance, the CodeBLEU score for GENCAT (Information) rises from 0.5608 at $t=1$ to 0.5911 at $t=10$.
-This result shows that with more questions getting selected, the student knowledge is estimated more accurately.
-Therefore, the generated responses are more similar to the ground truth responses.
-However, the performance gaps between different question selection algorithms on the same time step remain relatively small.
-We think this small gap is due to the high structural overlap between the generated and ground-truth responses, as illustrated in our qualitative analysis in Appendix \ref{tab:qual_codeworkout_noTeenSum_dpo}.
-In the noTeenSum problem, the post-DPO GIRT model generates a specific logic error for a student with low explicit knowledge, and the correct code for a student high explicit knowledge.
+We report the 5-fold averaged CodeBLEU score of CodeGENCAT and four baselines across test lengths ranging from $t=1$ to $t=20$, on both 1B and 3B GIRT models and two datasets, in Table \ref{tab:codebleu_1b_3b_both_datasets}.
+On the CodeWorkout dataset, we observe that code generation similarity consistently improves as the test length $t$ increases.
+For instance, the CodeBLEU score for GENCAT (Information) with 1B GIRT model rises from 0.5566 at $t=1$ to 0.5927 at $t=10$.
+This result shows that with more questions getting selected, the student knowledge is estimated more accurately, resulting in generating responses that is more similar to the ground truth responses.
+However, the performance gaps between different question selection algorithms at the same time step remain relatively small.
+We think this small gap is due to the high structural overlap between the generated responses of different question selection algorithms, as illustrated in our qualitative analysis in Appendix \ref{tab:qual_codeworkout_noTeenSum_dpo}.
+In the \textit{noTeenSum} problem, the GIRT model generates a specific logic error for a student with explicit knowledge = 0, and the correct code for a student with explicit knowledge = 0.5.
 Despite the opposite correctness outcomes, these two code snippets share identical method signatures, variable names, and code structures, differing by only a few lines of logic.
 Consequently, CodeBLEU struggles to distinguish between these semantically different but structurally similar responses, resulting in similar scores across different question selection algorithms.

+On the ProgFeed dataset, the differences in CodeBLEU scores across time steps is minimal.
+A potential reason is that the programming questions in ProgFeed are simpler and more straightforward than those in CodeWorkout.
+This simplicity leads to minimal room for variation in terms of how the code can be written, both semantically and structurally.
+Finally, when comparing the GIRT model size, on the Progfeed dataset, the 3B model achieves higher CodeBLEU scores than the 1B model.
+On the CodeWorkout dataset, the scores are similar.
+This result indicates that the increased capacity of the 3B model allows it to generate code that aligns more accurately with the structural and semantic patterns of the ground truth responses.